hstenzel/builder-task/README.md

 This repository describes an image which should be used to run a task similar to `builder-task.yml`.
 It is intended to use the project's native build system which may itself build the Docker image.
-In other words, `docker build` is not so different than `gcc` in the sense that both may be used to to generate an artifact.
+In other words, `docker build` is not so different than `gcc` in the sense that both may be used to generate an artifact.

 A stretch goal of this is to support running without `privileged: true`, though